yzninjacoding/twmdocs/docs/platform/market-data.md

 ### Important Information

 - Please note that data can take a long time to load.
 Especially first time you call for it and on a slow internet connection.
 It can take up to 10 min to load 1 min data for an instrument.
 You will however see a progress label changing on the pop up announcing how many days have been already downloaded.
 Please be patient and do not interupt the process.
 If you abort, no data will be saved.
+- When something like the above mentioned takes place, ie. data gets loaded for 1 or more minutes you will see slight discrepancies between the first live bar and the last historical bar because whilst the data was loading the newly formed bars were not getting formed.
+This can be easily fixed by closing the chart and loading data again.